aktsk/nolmandy/README.md

 # Nolmandy

-Nolmandy is an Apple receipt procssing server.
+Nolmandy is an Apple receipt processing server.
 You can use nolmandy instead of https://sandbox.itunes.apple.com/verifyReceipt .

 Also you can use nolmandy as a receipt processing library.